samircunha/todo-list/README.md

 In this application i use typescript, and sass.

 He have a input place, that when you set a new task, she was saved in the local storage.

+To make your test type:
+  yarn
+  yarn start